 Sometimes in the great search for the perfect wedding venue, you don't even know where to begin.
 The answer?
 Browsing the top-notch spots to get married.
-Ever.
-In our new February/March 2016 issue (on newsstands now!), we call out the best venues — indoor and outdoor, big and small, luxury and budget-friendly — across America.
+Below, we call out the best venues—indoor and outdoor, big and small, luxury and budget-friendly—across America.
 How did we go about creating such a list?
-We asked more than 1,500 real brides and grooms nationwide to weigh in on the best spots to say "I do" — by rating their own wedding location on everything, including service, food, view, and much more.
+We asked more than 1,500 real brides and grooms nationwide to weigh in on the best spots to say "I do"—by rating their own wedding location on everything, including service, food, view, and much more.
 From historic hotels and rustic farms in the South to elegant libraries and grand hotels in the Northeast to romantic, swoon-worthy wineries on the West Coast, we found them all.
 So take note, brides-to-be!
 These are our readers' favorite venues in the Northeast.

 Boston Public Library, Boston (Above)

-Get hitched in the columned courtyard, then party in the book-lined main hall.
+Get hitched in the columned courtyard of the Boston Public Library, then party in the book-lined main hall.
 Bonus: You can use the old-school reading tables for your candlelit dinner.

 Boston Harbor Hotel, Boston

-Wherever you wed— the 80-foot-dome rotunda, the dockside pavilion, the rooftop terrace— guests will be wowed by the awesome harbor views.
+Wherever you wed at the Boston Harbor Hotel—the 80-foot-dome rotunda, the dockside pavilion, the rooftop terrace—guests will be wowed by the awesome harbor views.

 Chatham Bars Inn, Chatham, Massachusetts

-At this classic Cape Cod retreat, weddings are all about the sea, whether you make it official on the ocean-view lawn or dance in the beachside boathouse.
+At this classic Cape Cod retreat, Chatham Bars Inn, weddings are all about the sea, whether you make it official on the ocean-view lawn or dance in the beachside boathouse.

 White Elephant, Nantucket, Massachusetts

-Dress your guy in his preppy best for cocktails, cornhole, and nautical-inspired vows on the hotel's lawn, followed by fresh oysters on the terrace overlooking the harbor.
+Dress your guy in his preppy best for cocktails, cornhole, and nautical-inspired vows on the White Elephants's lawn, followed by fresh oysters on the terrace overlooking the harbor.

 LaBelle Winery, Amherst, New Hampshire

 A wine-country wedding in New England?
 Believe it.
-Say "I do" among the grapes, then toast your nuptials with bubbly or blueberry wine in the wood-beamed great room.
+Say "I do" among the grapes at LaBelle Winery, then toast your nuptials with bubbly or blueberry wine in the wood-beamed great room.

 The Ashford Estate, Allentown, New Jersey

-Take over this 30-acre property and you and your squad will have full run of the mansion, 12 guest suites, manicured gardens, and a rustic barn chapel. theashfordestate.com.
+Take over the 30-acre property of The Ashford Estate, where you and your squad will have full run of the mansion, 12 guest suites, manicured gardens, and a rustic barn chapel.

 Gurney's Montauk Resort & Seawater Spa, Montauk, New York